Available with 3D Analyst license.

 The Union command works on selected features, allowing you to choose which features will be combined in the output.
 On the other hand, the Union geoprocessing tool combines features from all input layers or feature classes and allows you to determine which attributes from the input features are transferred to the output feature class.

-You can use the Merge command on the Editor menu instead of Union if the selected features are all in the same layer and you want to combine them into a single feature and choose the resulting attributes.
+You can use the Merge command instead of Union if the selected features are all in the same layer and you want to combine them into a single feature and choose the resulting attributes.

-- Click the Edit tool on the Editor toolbar.
+- Click the Edit Placement button on the 3D Editor toolbar.

 - Click the features you want to combine into one.

-- Click the Editor menu and click Union.
+- Click the 3D Editor drop-down menu and click Union.

 - Choose the target in which the new feature will be created.

-- If you have feature templates for the layers in your map, click the Template button and click the template to use to create the new feature.
+- If you have feature templates for the layer in your 3D view, click the Template button and click the template in which to create the new feature.
 You can also double-click the preview of the template to choose a different template.

 - If you do not have feature templates, click the layer in which to create the feature.